christiandunkel/raytracer/documentation/documentation.md

 ### Camera

 The `camera` property defines the camera looking on to the scene.
-The camera is defined using a position, a vector that points in the direction the camera looks and a vector that points to up from its origin.
+The camera is defined using a position and a vector that points in the direction where the camera looks.
+It also needs another vector that points upwards from its origin.

-*Multiple cameras can be defined.* The [render](#render) property defines, which camera is used to render the scene as an image.
+*Multiple cameras can be defined.* The [render](#render) property defines which camera is used to render the scene as an image.

 ```
 define camera <name> <pos> <front-vector> <up-vector>